miraland-labs/solarti-program-library/README.md

 ## Audits

-Only a subset of programs within the Solana Program Library repo are deployed to the Solana Mainnet Beta.
+Only a subset of programs within the Solarti Program Library repo are deployed to the Solana Mainnet Beta.
 Currently, this includes:

 | Program | Last Audit Date | Version |